ACrispyCookie/ColonyModeration/README.md

 # ColonyModerationSystem
-A (bad) attempt to create a moderation plugin with many good and very unique features.
+A (bad) attempt to create a Minecraft moderation plugin with many good and very unique features.
 Also, it controls a discord bot using JDA.

 Features (In-game):
   - One-click punishments (Automatic type and duration calculation)